OCHA-DAP/pa-anticipatory-action/analyses/tcd/notebooks/forecasts/06_tcd_iri_seas_forecast_2023_monitoring.md

 # IRI forecast for 2023 monitoring in Chad
 Using a threshold of 42.5% over 20% of the area as this is expected to be reached from time to time but not too often.
 The 42.5% is specifically set to match with the bins of [IRI's graphics](https://iri.columbia.edu/our-expertise/climate/forecasts/seasonal-climate-forecasts/).
-However 40% could also be a reasonable threshold

 #### Load libraries and set global constants